joharkhan99/hmpl/README.md

 Thank you to all the people who have already contributed to HMPL, or related projects!

+## Roadmap

+The project has a [Roadmap](https://github.com/orgs/hmpl-language/projects/5) where you can see the plans for future development.

 ## Fossa status

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fhmpl-language%2Fhmpl.svg?type=large&issueType=license)](https://app.fossa.com/projects/git%2Bgithub.com%2Fhmpl-language%2Fhmpl?ref=badge_large&issueType=license)